Miker2808/PyRoboteq/README.md

 controller_volts = controller.read_value("?V", 2)
 >>> "V=16"
 ```

+## Examples
+The PyRoboteq library comes with little examples which you can run right away.

+To access the examples head to the "examples" directory inside the "PyRoboteq" directory.

 ## More information
 For more information please refer to the manual listed [here](https://www.roboteq.com/docman-list/motor-controllers-documents-and-files/documentation/user-manual/272-roboteq-controllers-user-manual-v17/file)